Fracking in the United Kingdom: Onshore UK

-In late May 2011, the first UK exploration for shale gas using high-volume hydraulic fracturing was suspended at Preese Hall at Weeton in Lancashire after the process triggered two minor earthquakes.
-The larger of the earthquakes caused minor deformation of the wellbore and was strong enough to be felt.
-The report of 2012 by the Royal Society and the Royal Academy of Engineering concluded that earthquake risk was minimal, and recommended the process be given nationwide clearance, although it highlighted certain concerns which led to changes in regulations.
+The subsequent report of 2012 by experts from the Royal Society and the Royal Academy of Engineering concluded that earthquake risk was minimal, and recommended the process be given nationwide clearance.
+However, it highlighted certain concerns which led to changes in regulations.

 In January 2014, the European Commission issued a set of recommendations on the minimum principles for the exploration and production of hydrocarbons from shale formations using high-volume hydraulic fracturing.

 A 2016 government report on the UK shale gas sector was finally made available in 2019 after a three year legal battle to make it public, but with three-quarters of its pages blacked out.
-The unredacted paragraphs said that the government was “undertaking crucial work on communications to increase public acceptability of shale.”
+The unredacted paragraphs said that the government was "undertaking crucial work on communications to increase public acceptability of shale."
 In March 2019, the High Court found the UK government's policy was unlawful and failed to consider the climate impact of shale gas extraction.

 In November 2019 the government announced "an indefinite suspension" to fracking, after a report by the Oil and Gas Authority (OGA) said it was not possible to predict the probability or size of tremors caused by the practice.
 Business Secretary Andrea Leadsom said that the suspension might be temporary - imposed "until and unless" extraction is proved safe.
 As of February 2022, the two Cuadrilla wells in Lancashire, which had been out of operation since the ban, were supposed to finally be plugged and decommissioned.

+The Eden Project in Cornwall began drilling and fracking two geothermal wells in 2021 as a source for a geothermal power station. heating of the artificial biomes using geothermal hot water at 85 °C began in 2023.

 By mid March and 4 weeks into the 2022 Russian invasion of Ukraine the CEO of Cuadrilla asked the government to keep the wells open for energy security.